 CHAPTER 5

-Decisive solution to the problem of recognizing prime numbers by
+Decisive solution to the problem of recognizing prime numbers by a formula concerning recognizing of numbers ""

 5.1.
 Determination of the formula for the characteristic function of numbers